 USD Direct in Vigo, Spain

-The University of Vigo’s Centro de Linguas (the language center attached to the university) offers a 2, 4, or 6 week intensive language program during the summer.
+The University of Vigo’s Centro de Linguas (the language center attached to the university) offers a 2, 4, or 6 weeks intensive language program during the summer.
 The summer program is ideal for lower-level students wishing to advance their language skills quickly.
-Since courses are Spanish language acquisition courses, the summer session is not suited to advanced speakers majoring in Spanish (these students should enroll for the semester-long programs).

 Universities in Spain approach academics in a very different way than in the United States.
 Students may not receive a syllabus and, if they do, it will not contain the same amount of detail provided in USD syllabi.
 Students are expected to pursue more independent study outside of the classroom while still continuing preparation for final exams.
-This course layout allows students the opportunity to pursue personal academic interests within the context of the course without having the additional reading and writing assignments typically found within the American higher educational system.
 Students’ grades will typically be only based on a final exam.

 USD students have two main options for living arrangements while in Spain: living independently in a flat shared with local or other international students or living in one of the residence halls, which are apartment-style and include a kitchen and bathroom.
 Students will have access to inexpensive student cafeterias on campus; the university does not offer meal plans.